-Getting a cancer diagnosis is an incredibly stressful and difficult experience.
+Getting a cancer diagnosis is an incredibly stressful, difficult, and devastating experience.
 While doctors are learning more about cancer and mortality for most forms of cancer is dropping, you may have a hard time understanding your outlook and options while you fight the disease.

 What Is Cancer?

-When you have cancer, there’s a mutation in your DNA that encourages your cells to grow out of control.
+When you have cancer, a mutation in your DNA encourages your cells to grow out of control.
 These mutated cells can choke out healthy ones and cause life-threatening problems.
-Some of the most common types of cancer include skin, breast, lung, prostate, and colorectal cancers.
+Some of the most common types of cancer include skin, breast, prostate, colorectal, and lung cancer.

-RELATED ARTICLE: Do You Know the Deadline for Filing Your ERISA Claim?
+- RELATED ARTICLE: Do You Know the Deadline for Filing Your ERISA Claim?

 Do I Qualify for Disability Insurance After a Cancer Diagnosis?

 Not every cancer patient is disabled.
 In fact, many people continue to work during their fight against cancer.
 However, cancer and its treatment can also cause debilitating symptoms that may make it impossible to work.